catalystdao/catalyst/evm/README.md

   2. Convert tokens to units and transfer to target vault
   3. Convert units to an even mix of tokens
   4. Deposit the tokens into the vault.
-- <u>`0x02`: Please Underwrite</u><br/> Swaps with context `0x02` are very similar to Asset Swaps.
-If they aren't underwritten, they will fallback to the same handler as Asset Swaps.
-Unlike Asset Swaps, they can be underwritten allowing traders to get almost immediate cross-chain swap execution.
-This includes any additional logic associated with the swap.
-- <u>`0x03`: Purpose Underwrite</u><br/> Swaps with context `0x03` are very different to Please Underwrite.
-Unlike Please Underwrite, this type of swap is intended to be used to fill already executed underwrites rather than being underwritten.
-If the swap arrives with no matching underwrite, the swap entirely reverts.

 ## Dev dependencies